-To improve operations and and increase the time you spend caring for patients share the healthcare documentation responsibilities with your staff.
+To improve operations and increase the time you spend caring for patients share the healthcare documentation responsibilities with your staff.

 At AHDPG, we believe that consistency with experienced medical scribes will lead to increased quality time with your patients and increased profitability for your organization.

 Learn more about how our Medical Scribe Training, Certification, and Implementation Support Programs can help you develop your own team(s) of Certified Medical Scribes.

-Today, many healthcare administrators do not have the time or the know-how to recruit, train and effectively bring on board a scribe for their organization.
-Based on your own image or profile, AHDPGTM team members are available to recruit, select and train individual(s) to work for your organization as a fully functioning scribe.
+Today, many healthcare administrators do not have the time or the know-how to recruit, train, and effectively bring on board a scribe for their organization.
+Based on your own image or profile, AHDPG team members are available to recruit, select, and train individual(s) to work for your organization as a fully functioning scribe.

 If you have an ample supply of medical scribe candidates to choose from please proceed to our FREE Online Medical Scribe Readiness Assessment.

 Our FREE online Medical Scribe Readiness Assessment was created to help you select your best-fit scribe candidates.
 The MSRA will also be used to determine what level of training is necessary to develop the skills of each of your candidates to take on the activities associated with becoming a Certified Medical Scribe Professional (CMSPTM).

 The MSRA is designed to measure each candidate’s existing knowledge in the areas of Medical Terminology, Anatomy & Physiology, Pharmacology, Diseases Processes, Labs, HIPAA, and HITECH – all skills necessary to be an effective scribe!

-AHDPG launched the industry’s first online Medical Scribe Training Program.
+AHDPG launched the industry’s first online Medical Scribe Training Program in 2011.
 Our original program was targeted to individuals who were “new” to healthcare and included training in Medical Terminology and Anatomy & Physiology; prior to training them on “How-to-Scribe.”

 Today, we offer two programs – Select the Best Program for Each of Your Scribe Candidates based on their prior knowledge.